SerenGTI/Forschungsprojekt/documentation/galois_installation_steps.md

 The weight is optional.
 If no weight in the list the command can be run with no argument *-edgeType*.
 The *-edgeType* specifys the datatype used for the weight.
 *IMPORTANT:* galois-sssp needs weights and produces a *Segmentation Fault* without

-A lot of edge-list-graph-files have commentars on top of the file.
-The algorithm in galois-convert will fail on this commentars.
-You can remove thos with (NUMBER=#commentars+1)
+A lot of edge-list-graph-files have comments at the of top of the file.
+The algorithm in galois-convert will fail if comments are present comments.
+You can remove those with (NUMBER=#comments+1)
 ```
 tail -n +<NUMBER> old > new
 ```